Fiona Morgan, Operations Manager

 I am the mother of teenage twin boys, one of whom is profoundly deaf and has bilateral cochlear implants.
 I really appreciated the services of Skylarks when my children were small and found it a wonderful source of support.
 As a family we have experienced the frustrations and difficulties of the SEND system and battling for the needs of your child, both in education and the NHS.
 I have been involved in the background of Skylarks for some time and am relishing my front-line position, working with families to provide support for their wide range of needs.

-Having previously worked in management and marketing in the private education sector, since having a child with a disability, I have moved into the voluntary sector, working for a heritage charity and now a children’s charity.
+I worked previously in management and marketing in the private education sector.
+Since having a child with a disability, I have moved into the voluntary sector, working for a heritage charity and now a children’s charity.
 My experience includes being involved in organising events for CICS (the Cochlear Implanted Children’s Support Group), as secretary of the PTA for Mary Hare Primary School for Deaf Children and Membership Secretary for Twickenham Twins Club.
-I was involved in establishing “Little Heaven”, a special church service for children with additional needs and I run activities for children and young people and represent families on the PCC of the Richmond Team Ministry.
-I enjoy releasing both my creativity and tensions on clay in my ceramics class and using my languages in travel abroad whenever the opportunity allows!
+I was involved in establishing “Little Heaven”, a special church service for children with additional needs and I oversee junior church for children and young people and am churchwarden and on the PCC of the Richmond Team Ministry.
+I enjoy releasing both my creativity and tensions on clay in my ceramics class and using my languages (French, Italian, basic Spanish and BSL) in travel abroad whenever the opportunity allows!

 I see my role at Skylarks as one of supporting other families along their journey as parents walking along a path different from the one they were expecting to take; and as collaborating with a range of other organisations to provide the best support possible for families.

 I can be contacted at firstname.lastname@example.org or on 07946 646 033

 - planning, delivering and developing all of Skylarks’ activities

 - staff and volunteer management

 - registering new families and signposting to appropriate services

 - Supporting new and current families